Vice President (VP), Product Management Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 VPs of Product Management who reported more years of relevant experience also reported higher earnings.
-Individuals who have worked for fewer than five years report earning $120K on average, a generous six-figure sum for those just starting out.
+Salaries can reach six figures almost right off the bat; beginning workers who have less than five years' experience bring in a median of $121K per year.
 On average, VPs of Product Management make $192K following one to two decades on the job.
-More than 20 years of experience mean a somewhat bigger median paycheck of $204K, but it's not much more than what less experienced people make.
+Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $205K.

 Pay Difference by Location